Nuisanc3/Nuisanc3/README.md

 - 👋 Hi, I’m @Nuisanc3
 - 👀 I’m new to coding
 - 🌱 My code might be heavily broken any help will be appriciated
-- 💞️ I’m looking to collaborate on roms and kernel for moto edge 20 fusion

 <!---